OliverJAsh/redux-observable-dynamic-list/article.md

 - https://github.com/redux-observable/redux-observable/issues/562
 - https://medium.com/unsplash/building-the-unsplash-uploader-880a5ba0d442

-At Unsplash we're big fans of Observables/RxJS, so naturally we opted for redux-observable inside our Redux application.
+At Unsplash we're big fans of Observables/RxJS, so naturally we opted for [redux-observable] inside our Redux application.
 However, it quite quickly started to feel like we were breaking away from idiomatic usage of redux-observable.

 I believe our use cases are simple and common.
 By providing examples of the challenges we're facing, my hope is that either someone can point us to an existing idiomatic solution, or by sharing our ideas we can begin to establish an idiomatic solution.

-Perhaps the reason there isn't an existing idiomatic solution for this is because redux-observable is agnostic towards its usage.
-After all, it's only there to connect the dots between Redux and RxJS, and Observables are primitives which can be used in all sorts of ways.
-That said, it would certainly benefit users of redux-observables if there were more examples of advanced (but common) patterns and how to use RxJS (not necessarily redux-observable) to solve them.

-TODO: mention demo repo: https://github.com/OliverJAsh/redux-observable-dynamic-list
+The examples used in this article can be found in full length [on GitHub](https://github.com/OliverJAsh/redux-observable-dynamic-list).

 ## Setting the scene